3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # DEMON KLIPPER ESSENTIALS UNIFIED SETUP...

-Lets start the setup of these macros, the first and most important step is to make sure a few things are correctly defined.
+Let's start the setup of these macros, the first and most important step is to make sure a few things are correctly defined.

 <br>